Julien-Durand/BeloteRanking/README.md

 # To Do ! :)

+- Show the data user and not all datas
 - Fix bug belote point and capot
 - After add manche, change the values in the inputs
 - Add dispute (81-81)